chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 #### Entry

-Online entry will be available nearer the time.
+[Online entry](https://racebest.com/races/6secg) is open.
+Entry on the day will be available if entry limit not reached.

 Minimum age 15 on the day